NCAS-CMS/cf-python/docs/source/recipes.rst

       >>> cfp.con(global_avg, lines=False, title='Global mean surface temperature')
    .. figure:: images/global_mean_map.png

-**Comparing two datasets with different resolutions using regridding:**
+**Comparing two datasets with different resolutions using regridding**
 ----------

 In this recipe, we will regrid two different datasets with different resolutions.
 An example use case could be one where the observational dataset with a higher resolution needs to be regridded to that of the model dataset so that they can be compared with each other.